Kazakhstan Energy Information

 Renewable in % Electricity Production

 The National Program of Wind Power Sector Development sets wind generation targets of 900 GWh in 2015 (700 GWh achieved) and 5 TWh in 2024.
-According to the 2050 Strategy of 2013 that aimed to move Kazakhstan to a green economy: non-fossil energies (nuclear, hydro, solar and wind) should account for 3% (only wind and solar) by 2020, about 30% by 2030 and 50% of the country's total energy consumption by 2050.
+According to the 2050 Strategy (2013), which aimed to move Kazakhstan to a green economy: non-fossil energies (nuclear, hydro, solar, and wind) should account for 3% (only wind and solar) by 2020, about 30% by 2030 and 50% of the country's total energy consumption by 2050.
 The COVID crisis and volatile oil prices led this project to move Kazakhstan towards green energies.